 In The Know is now available on Apple News — follow us here!

-If you enjoyed this story, check out these fry bread recipes from Native TikTok!
+If you enjoyed this story, check out our Parenting Spotlight for Native American artist Aly McKnight.

 More from In The Know: